coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

 .. _start-kubernetes-stateful-set-bdb:

-Step 16: Start a Kubernetes StatefulSet for BigchainDB
+Step 16: Start a Kubernetes StatefulSet for corechaindb
 ------------------------------------------------------

   * This configuration is located in the file ``corechaindb/corechaindb-ss.yaml``.